-Raloxifene is only for use in postmenopausal women.
+EVISTA is only for use in postmenopausal women.

-Raloxifene must not be taken by women of child bearing potential.
+EVISTA must not be taken by women of child bearing potential.
 Raloxifene may cause foetal harm when administered to a pregnant woman.
 If this medicinal product is used mistakenly during pregnancy or the patient becomes pregnant while taking it, the patient should be informed of the potential hazard to the foetus (see Section 5.3).

-It is not known whether raloxifene is excreted in human milk.
+It is not known whether raloxifene/ raloxifene metabolites are excreted in human milk.
+A risk to the newborns/infants cannot be excluded.
 Its clinical use, therefore, cannot be recommended in lactating women.
-Raloxifene may affect the development of the baby.
+EVISTA may affect the development of the baby.